cirobr/TinyMachines.jl/README.md

 UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly [64, 128, 256, 512, 1024] channels.

-Argument "alpha" modulates the number of internal channels proportionally.
+Argument $"alpha"$ modulates the number of internal channels proportionally.
 For instance, alpha == 2 delivers [32, 64, 128, 256, 512] channels.

 Argument "verbose" == false delivers output mask with same (H,W) size as input images.